Ashwani8525/Telecom-churn--data-analysis/README.md

 # Telecom-churn--data-analysis
-Analyzing the data of 51  USA state Telecom Exploratory Data Analysis (EDA) is an approach to analyze the data using visual techniques.
+Analyzing the data of 51  USA state Telecom.

+Exploratory Data Analysis (EDA) is an approach to analyze the data using visual techniques.
 It is used to discover trends, patterns, or to check assumptions with the help of statistical summary and graphical representations.

 EDA helps us to: